 And we sit dumbfounded by today’s hateful rhetoric.

 But it is always darkest before the dawn.
 Think of the pilgrims going through that first winter when so many died.
 Think of George Washington battling alongside our fathers and mothers because they knew tyranny.
-Think of Andrew Jackson who refused to start the Federal Reserve Bank and think of President Kennedy who tried to shut it down and keep the gold standard.
+Think of Andrew Jackson, who refused to start the Federal Reserve Bank, and President Kennedy, who tried to shut it down and keep the gold standard.
 Both were shot.
-Think of President Trump who many tried to silence but could not.
+Think of President Trump, whom many tried to silence but could not.

 This first sliver of light on the horizon breaking dawn is like a bird’s first-morning song.
-It rings out for all to hear, shattering languid tones of despair and dispels the cloak of darkness.
-Jesus’ song rings in the depth of one’s heart and brings with it, a deep breath of God’s Spirit.
+It rings out for all to hear, shattering the languid tones of despair and dispelling the cloak of darkness.
+Jesus’ song rings in one’s heart and brings a deep breath of God’s Spirit.

 Ps 51:12 Restore to me the joy of Thy salvation and sustain me with a willing spirit.